QiliShi/NetworkSim/README.md

 TCGA_AF_2687.net<-subnet(net=databases.net, nodes=TCGA_AF_2687.Muts)
 ```

 2.Create networks from user's own data, which should be a data frame containing a symbolic edge list in the two columns.
+For example:

 ``` r
 library(sand)